Honguito98/map-editor-batch/README.md

-# map-editor-batch
+# Map Editor

+**Warining!** current version (6.2a) may be unstable with some maps (specially spr, pbc formats).
+Make sure to make backups of your work!

 ## What this is
 Map Editor is a tool for maps in ANSI Art for videogames programed in batch files using Seta:GPU Engine.
-Map Editor has various options for make easy the work.
+Map Editor has various options to make easy the work.

 ## Features